 Honey Glaze

 As much as I love a big bowl of pasta or spicy fried rice, there is something to be said for a classic roasted ham dinner with all the fixings.
-It feels homey and comforting, especially on a cool fall day in late October.
+It feels homey and comforting, especially on a cool fall day.
+This is one of those meals I look forward to every year, and the leftovers alone make it worth the effort.

 Steve Jarvis says